-Fortunately, they’re really simple and they require only a few inexpensive ingredients: applesauce, cinnamon, and glue.
+Fortunately, they’re really simple and they require only a few inexpensive ingredients: applesauce, cinnamon, and glue (which, as I’ll explain in a moment, is quite optional.)

 I used cheap unsweetened commercial applesauce because heaven knows I’m not going to waste my precious homemade applesauce on inedible ornaments.